openzipkin/zipkin-gcp/propagation-stackdriver/README.md

 * `SPAN_ID`: decimal representation of the unsigned span ID.
 If 0, it is ignored by Zipkin.
 * `TRACE_TRUE`: `1` if the request should be traced, `0` otherwise.

-If `TRACE_TRUE` is absent, the request is traced.
+If `TRACE_TRUE` is absent, the request is traced by default.
 In other words, this extractor will trace keys structured like `x-cloud-trace-context: TRACE_ID/SPAN_ID`.

-If `XCloudTraceContextExtractor` can't find a context, the next extractor is the `B3Propagation` one.
-Extraction will proceed using the `X-B3-TraceId`, `X-B3-SpanId`, etc. keys.

 # Injector